eddie-energy/eddie/docs/3-extending/region-connector/beans-of-interest.md

 ## Health Indicators

-Since EDDIE is a normal Spring application it is possible to create [health indicator](https://docs.spring.io/spring-boot/api/rest/actuator/health.html) if Spring Actuator is part of the region connector `build.gradle.kts`.
+EDDIE requires each region connector to implement a health indicator.
+[Health indicators](https://docs.spring.io/spring-boot/api/rest/actuator/health.html) are part of Spring Actuator.
-These are automatically picked up by the core.
+They are automatically picked up by the core.

-If a new health indicator is added to a region connector it has to be added to the health indicator group of the region connector.
+If a new health indicator is added to a region connector, it has to be added to the health indicator group of the region connector.
 This is done by adding the following configuration to the [`application.properties`](https://github.com/eddie-energy/eddie/blob/main/core/src/main/resources/application.properties).
-Here an example:
+Here is an example:

 ```properties
 management.endpoint.health.group.region-connector-<region-connector-name>.include=<health-indicator-name>